-In simple terms when talking about flight prices this means that it’s going to cost you more to travel to Paris over valentine’s weekend compared to taking a mid-week flight to a holiday destination in low-season.
+In simple terms when talking about flight prices this means that it’s going to cost you more to travel to Paris over Valentine’s weekend compared to taking a mid-week flight to a holiday destination in the low season.
 Peak periods, weekend travel and nice flight times are generally going to cost you more – and most people are both familiar with and ok with that idea.

 So, if that’s the case, what’s the problem with dynamic pricing?
 The answer comes when you learn that, thanks to snazzy online tracking technology, companies are able to price flights not just according to time of day, season and popularity, but on an individual basis according to how interested you seem to be in the particular flight and travel in general.

 Yes, it’s true (see this USA Today article if you’re not convinced).

 You might, quite rightly, be wondering how the airlines know that you’re super keen on a particular flight or route (travel from Phoenix to Cartagena in my case).

 Sadly, the answer is simple – the number of times you check flight details online (as well as past purchasing activity) is collected through the use of innocently sounding cookies, which follow your browsing behaviour around the web.